Living on campus means that you’re surrounded by everything you could possibly need.

 “Teresa is full of energy.
-I’m very proud of the fact that T-House is one of the older halls so it’s full of character: fun ghost stories, vibrant community, inviting RAs and more.” —McKenzie Dahlia ’19
+I’m very proud of the fact that T-House is one of the older halls so it’s full of character: fun ghost stories, vibrant community, inviting RAs and more.” —McKenzie Blazer Lurch ’19

 “Living in Teresa was great.
 There was always someone to talk to or play pool with.
 Everyone’s personality fits there; I never saw anyone left out.” —Elizabeth Benavides ’21